 At Rushden Primary Academy, children practise maths facts each day, such as counting, number bonds and times tables to enable them to be fluent.
 A wide range of concrete manipulatives are used to reinforce understanding.
 Alongside this, the children are encouraged to make pictorial representations before going onto the abstract.
 We encourage resilience and acceptance that struggle is often a necessary step in learning.
 All children will have opportunities to identify patterns or connections in their maths.
 Our curriculum allows children to better make sense of the world around them by relating mathematics to everyday life.
-Teachers assess the children formatively as they are working, as well as providing summative assessments at the end of a block or year, including White Rose tests, KS1 and KS2 SATS, Year 4 Multiplication Check and PIXL papers.
+Teachers assess the children formatively as they are working, as well as providing summative assessments at the end of a block or year, including White Rose tests, KS2 SATS, Year 4 Multiplication Check and PIXL papers.

 At Rushden Primary Academy, mathematics lessons typically last for one hour.
 The frequency of these lessons varies across different year groups.
 In Early Years Foundation Stage (EYFS), there may be a few sessions per week, while in other year groups, mathematics is taught five times a week.

 Key Stage 1 and 2 students engage in frequent arithmetic sessions.
 These sessions, known as Mastering Number sessions in Key Stage 1, involve focused practice on numerical calculations.
 In Key Stage 2, teachers create custom questions based on identified gaps in learning, which may be identified through whole-class teaching, PIXL (Partners in Excellence) assessments, or SATS (Standardized Assessment Tests).

 This link from White Rose Maths outlines the progression in the different year groups: